 Spectacular cave formations, crystal-like sandy beaches, and inviting water topped off with soul-warming Mediterranean sunshine give Benagil, Portugal, its well-deserved vacation notoriety.
 Benagil is a small fishing village on the Algarve coast of Portugal.
+While not on the Mediterranean Sea, as a next door neighbor, the Algarve is part of the Mediterranean vibe, sun-loving culture, and gorgeous landscape.
 A popular tourist destination for Europeans for years, it is now attracting beachgoers and adventure seekers from around the world.

 The Algar de Benagil, or Benagil Caves, have transformed this tiny Portuguese fishing village into a popular tourist attraction.
 These grotto-like caves are referred to as Gruta de Benagil by the locals.
 Here are nine reasons to visit.